 Hello, and a warm welcome to Christ Church Orpington.

 We are a local Church of England congregation that serves the people of Orpington.
 We're based on Charterhouse Road, where we meet on Sundays and throughout the week.
 We welcome people of all ages and hope that we speak words and demonstrate actions that are relevant to your everyday life.

 In this respect, we trust that our Sunday services offer a warm welcome and are time well spent.
-Time to spend with God, time to think about the priorities of life.
-A time where we can grow in relationship with others.
+Time to spend with God, and time to think about the priorities of life.
+Time where we can grow in relationship with others.

 All ages are included at Christ Church and our morning services provide a crèche facility for the littlest.
 There are also activities for children from 3-year-olds to teenagers.